exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 Unlike many languages, Elixir does not have [operators][operators] for either integer division or modulo.
 Instead, it provides the [`Kernel.rem/2`][rem] and the [`Integer.mod/2`][mod] functions.

-The two functions differ in how they work with negative numbers, but since, in this exercise, all the numbers are non-negative, both could work, depending on the approach.
+The two functions differ in how they work with negative divisors, but since, in this exercise, all the divisors are non-negative, both could work, depending on the approach you choose.

 ## General solution